 Once you save the employer record, a record tab for the new record will open, showing the information you just entered.
 The record tab will also give access to the work order information for the employer.

-deleting an employer
+deleting an employer (Managers Only)

 To delete an employer record, open the Record tab for the employer you want to delete.
 On the right hand side, if you have permission to delete records, a button to delete the record will be visible.